List of Demon Slayer: Kimetsu no Yaiba characters: Muzan Kibutsuji

 Muzan Kibutsuji (鬼舞辻 無惨, Kibutsuji Muzan) is the first demon, originating from a failed experimental treatment during the Heian Period.
 He seeks to create a demon immune to sunlight to overcome his own weakness.
 This goal drives him to attack the Kamado family, resulting in Nezuko's transformation.
 When she later develops an immunity to sunlight, he becomes obsessed with consuming her to acquire it.
 During the final battle, he is weakened by a composite drug that suppresses his abilities and is ultimately destroyed by sunlight.
-In a final act of defiance, he transforms Tanjiro into a demon to be his successor, but he is thwarted when his friends help to turn him back to a human.
+In a final act of defiance, he transforms Tanjiro into a demon to be his successor, but he is thwarted when his friends successfully help turn him back to a human.

 Twelve Kizuki

 The Twelve Kizuki (十二鬼月, Jūnikizuki) is a special group of demons who serve Muzan and have a special mark of their servitude engraved on their eyes.
 Second only to Muzan, they are the most powerful demons to have lived.
 The six weakest are known as the Lower Ranks and have a single eye engraved, while the six strongest are called the Upper Ranks and have both eyes engraved.
 After Rui's death, Muzan decides to eliminate the Lower Ranks and have only the Upper Ranks under his command.